Josh Jung Preview, Player Props: Rangers vs. Angels

-Josh Jung, with a slugging percentage of .421 in his past 10 games -- including two home runs -- will be in action for the Texas Rangers against the Los Angeles Angels, with Reid Detmers on the hill, September 26 at 9:38 PM ET.
+On Wednesday, Josh Jung (.263 batting average in his past 10 games, with a double, two home runs, two walks and five RBI) and the Texas Rangers face the Los Angeles Angels, whose starting pitcher will be Griffin Canning.
+First pitch is at 9:38 PM ET.

-He had a hitless showing in his previous game (0-for-5) against the Angels.

 Sportsbook Promo Codes